ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ## Demo

+Use the {@link features/source-editing source editing feature} toolbar button {@icon @ckeditor/ckeditor5-source-editing/theme/icons/source-editing.svg Source editing} to view and edit the HTML source of the document in the demo below.
+The configuration of this snippet can be found below the demo editor window.

+{@snippet features/general-html-support}

 The General HTML Support feature is configured via the `config.htmlSupport` property.
 In it, you need to list the HTML features that should be handled by GHS.

-The configuration of this snippet can be found below the demo editor window.

-{@snippet features/general-html-support}

 The demo above uses the following configuration:

 ```js
 import SourceEditing from '@ckeditor/ckeditor5-source-editing/src/sourceediting';